Skywola/anim/README.md

 NOTE!!! :
 Biped posing problem has been  solved.
 The method for animating a character has changed and is listed below.
-The Blend file  now contains the character mest I am using as a calibrator, you can freely use it or sub in your own character, just make sure you set the bones in a similar way on your character, or you may have some extra skinning or painting weights to do.
+The Blend file  now contains the character mesh I am using as a calibrator, you can freely use it or sub in your own character, just make sure you set the bones in a similar way on your character, or you may have some extra skinning or painting weights to do.